apify/actor-web-automation-agent/README.md

 - "Goto pricing page and get all pricing plans, extract all information about plan and save information about the cheapest pricing plan as output."

+### OpenAI API key

+The API key for accessing OpenAI.
+You can get it from <a href='https://platform.openai.com/account/api-keys' target='_blank' rel='noopener'>OpenAI platform</a>.

+### GPT Model

+The **GPT Model** (`model`) option specifies which GPT model to use.
+You can find more information about the models on the [OpenAI API documentation](https://platform.openai.com/docs/models/overview).
+Keep in mind that each model has different pricing and features.

 ### Proxy configuration

 The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies.